paulina-grunwald/Web-developer-courses/Ruby/README.md

 ```

-Instead outputing on every branch is possible to rewrite the code so the output is saved to the variable:
+Instead outputting on every branch is possible to rewrite the code so the output is saved to the variable:

 ```Ruby
 num_a = 10